EU leaders strike deal on long-term austerity budget

 In recent weeks, Van Rompuy has been in touch with every EU leader to assess where the contours of an agreement may lie.

-But reaching a deal was never going to be a simple since it also involves delicate negotiations over rebates - amounts countries get reimbursed after they have made contributions.
+But reaching a deal was never going to be a simple question of cutting the total, since the budget also involves delicate negotiations over rebates - amounts countries get reimbursed after they have made contributions.

 The EU calculates two budget numbers: a headline 'commitments' figure that sets a ceiling on how much can be paid out, and a lower 'payments' figure that indicates what will actually be spent.

-The baseline payments figure in the framework agreed on Friday was 908 billion euros, a figure low enough to convince Britain, which focuses on payments rather than commitments, that it was getting a satisfactory deal.
+The baseline payments figure in the framework agreed on Friday was expected to be 908 billion euros, a figure low enough to convince Britain, which focuses on payments rather than commitments, that it was getting a satisfactory deal.

+(Addtional reporting by John O'Donnell, Charlie Dunmore, Illona Wissenbach, Andreas Rinke, Jjan Strupzcewski, Robin Emmott, Luke Baker and Emmanuel Jarry; writing by Luke Baker and Robin Emmott; Editing by Toby Chopra and Will Waterman)